 Ars Technica is the main source layer for now, and the rest should be read as a signal that is still widening.
 Live images from the Orion spacecraft showed the Moon growing larger during final approach Monday.
 Ars Technica form the main source layer behind the core facts in this piece.

-Patrick Tech Store Accounts, tools, and software now available in the store This slot is temporarily dedicated to the Patrick Tech ecosystem.The details worth keeping
+Patrick Tech Store Open the AI plans, tools, and software currently getting the push Jump straight into the store to see what Patrick Tech is pushing right now.The details worth keeping

 Video from GoPro cameras outside the capsule streamed down in low-resolution format, due to limitations on bandwidth coming back from deep space, but the Artemis II astronauts were expected to downlink sharper telephoto snapshots overnight Monday into Tuesday morning.
 On the device side, the useful angle is whether a technical change actually alters feel, lifespan, or upgrade cost in real use.